-I recently had the opportunity to visit an Ibogaine clinic called ‘Awakening in the Dream House’ in San Pancho, Mexico.
+In December of 2009, I had the opportunity to visit an Ibogaine clinic called ‘Awakening in the Dream House’ in San Pancho, Mexico.
 While I was there, I met some remarkable people, most of whom were addicts in recovery from a variety of powerful drugs – from opiates to methamphetamine to alcohol.
-As each person told their story of recovery, I grew more and more intrigued by the power of this herb to break the cycle of addiction and restore wellbeing.
-Not only does Iboga detoxify drug residues from the physical body, it also increases serotonin levels in the brain and has significant psycho-spiritual benefits.
+As each person told their story of recovery, I grew more intrigued by the power of this herb to break the cycle of addiction and restore well being.
+Not only do they claim that Iboga detoxifies drug residues from the physical body, it also increases serotonin levels in the brain and has significant psycho-spiritual benefits.

 “Ibogaine can provide individuals with critical insights into the origins of their addiction process or other unhealthy behavior patterns.
 This is experienced acutely during the first hours of the session when the conscious and unconscious aspects of the mind are merged.
 During this “awakened dream” state, past events, even those about which the individual is not conscious, may be experienced in an emotionally detached way.
 Many individuals have suddenly understood or clarified past traumatic events or situations that, in part, have led to their present life condition.
 In effect, years of therapy can be replicated in a matter of hours.” (www.awakeninginthedream.com)

-The Ibogaine clinic in San Pancho, which was founded in 2003 by Rocky Caravelli after he used Iboga to kick his addiction to heroin and methamphetamine, is staffed by ex-addicts and health professionals who work closely with each new client to support them on their journey of recovery.
-Included in the treatment protocol are a variety of vitamins such as potassium and magnesium to support the body during the gruelling detoxification process, along with amino acids such as GABA and Glutamine to nourish the nervous system and calm the mind.
+The Ibogaine clinic in San Pancho was founded in 2003 by Rocky Caravelli after he used Iboga to kick his addiction to heroin and methamphetamine.
+It is staffed by ex-addicts and health professionals who work closely with each new client to support them on their journey of recovery.
+Included in the treatment protocol are vitamins such as potassium and magnesium to support the body during the gruelling detoxification process, along with amino acids such as GABA and Glutamine to nourish the nervous system and calm the mind.

 (Note: Ibogaine facilitators require all participants to submit a doctor’s report on their blood work and a recent EKG before commencing any treatment protocol.)